TEXT RETRIEVAL CONFERENCE (TREC) 2026

 Panagiotis Eustratiadis, University of Amsterdam

-Mark Anderson, RMIT
+Mark Sanderson, RMIT

-Track Web Page: TBD
+Track Web Page: https://trec-mllm.github.io/

 Retrieval Augmented Generation (RAG)